| Treatment for Anal Fissures |

-| In Office Hemorrhoid Treatment |
+Hemorrhoid Treatment

-Hemorrhoid treatment options include both invasive and non-invasive methods.
 The internal hemorrhoid tissues have little sensation, allowing for relatively painless office treatments, such as rubber band ligation and Infrared coagulation therapy.

 Infrared Coagulation Therapy

 Infrared coagulation or infrared photocoagulation is a minimally invasive, non-surgical procedure used to reduce the internal hemorrhoids.
 During this procedure, our physicians use a device which produces an intense beam of infrared light to literally heat the internal hemorrhoidal tissue until scar tissue is formed.
 This scar tissue cuts off the blood supply to the hemorrhoids, and without blood supply the excess internal hemorrhoid tissue eventually shrinks up and withers away.
-This technique is most effective for the treatment of multiple small internal hemorrhoids.
+This hemorrhoid removal technique is most effective for the treatment of multiple small internal hemorrhoids.

 Rubber Band Ligation